symulation/UofA-PHIL366-F16/Resources/PracticeExam.md

 6. Drawing on X sources from across the entire term argue for or against one of the following claims:
 	a.
 Video games should have a significant role to play in both formal and informal education.
 	b.
 Social media has made important changes in how we organize ourselves and communicate.
+	c.
+Computers have made a significant impact, perhaps the most significant of all technology, on our culture.